 Specifically, the case studies Mecklenburg Bight and Plantagenetgrund (see Appendix 3, Supporting material 2 and 3 for full reports) showed that, in regard to extraction of sand and gravel, the definition of physical loss can be applied to the extensive activities in both areas.
 In both areas mostly fossil sand deposits, that cannot be regenerated, are being exploited.
 In the process, the sea floor is deepened, topography altered and the granulometric composition is changed permanently, even if the deposit is not exploited to the underlying clay or till layer.
 This effect is much more pronounced in the Baltic Sea than in the North Sea, where tide driven currents often move the targeted sediments, and has not been properly appreciated in former assessments.
 Because of the large amount (by 2004 the deposits in Germany had been exploited by 31 %, Schwarzer 2006) and the scale (ca. 8 % of sublittoral sand in Mecklenburg Bight is targeted by extraction) of this activity, a closer look is needed both for the assessments and during the development of Environmental Targets.
 According to the two case studies, physical loss of benthic habitats is, however, of lower importance for broad-scale benthic habitats (EUNIS 2) than more detailed habitats (EUNIS 6).
 The sand extraction focuses on certain grain size of sandy and gravelly seabed and therefore more detailed habitat classification is necessary for the analysis.
 The biotopes on the level of HUB 6 (HELCOM Underwater Biotope; comparable with EUNIS 6) were, in contrast, highly threatened by the sand extraction activities.
+The exact exploitation level of the seabed was, however, not possible to assess due to poor information of the locations and intensity of exploitation.
 A good practice seems to be the U.K. data and GPS loggers which provide exact information about the locations and amounts of the activity and allow for estimating also recovery of the benthic fauna.